 - Fresh raspberries, strawberries and blueberries

-- For berry sauce: ½ cup frozen berries, tsp maple syrup and splash of water
+- For berry sauce: ½ cup frozen berries, teaspoon maple syrup and splash of water

 - Preheat your oven to 150C/130C fan and line your baking tray with baking paper.

-- Whisk the egg whites until they form stiff peaks and then whisk in the xylitol slowly by 1 tbsp at a time.
+- Whisk the egg whites until they form stiff peaks and then whisk in the xylitol slowly by 1 tablespoon at a time.

 - Next, whisk in the apple cider vinegar and cream of tartar.